helper-uttam/how-to-dok/README.md

 ### Reference articles

-This section contains reference articles and material touching on or relating to items, services or knowledge, explicit or implicit which is helpfull in the context of this project.
+This section contains reference articles and material touching on or relating to items, services or knowledge, explicit or implicit which is helpful in the context of this project.

 ### Doubts and Uncertainty